Optimization-based Causal Estimation from Heterogenous Environments: Related work

-In this section, we study CoCo in linear synthetic data.
-Consider a scenario where we know one pre-outcome variable, but the other variables are of unknown status; some might be descendants, some might be direct causes, some might be neither.
-As discussed in \Cref{sec:method}, running OLS with such data will reveal biased estimates of the causal coefficients.
-In particular, conditioning on a descendant induces spurious associations between the other covariates and the outcome.
-But if we have similar data from multiple environments, we can use \gls{CoCO} to estimate the causal coefficients.
-In this study of synthetic data, we empirically evaluate this conjecture.
+In this section, we apply CoCo for causal inference with linear synthetic data.
+Consider the scenario where we know one exogenous variable, but the other variables are of unknown status; some might be spurious variables, some might be direct causes, some might be neither.
+As discussed in \Cref{sec:method}, running ERM with such data will end up with biased estimates of the causal coefficients.
+But if we have data from multiple environments, we can use \gls{CoCO} to estimate the causal coefficients.

-We generate data from 5 different graphs in \Cref{fig:dags} with \gls{SEM}s in \Cref{sec:linear-sem} \Cref{tab:sems}, each including a descendant.
-The function mapping from the causes to the outcome is linear with additive noise.
-We specify $x_1$ as a known pre-outcome variable (for the use of the method in \Cref{eq:thm1}) and run \gls{CoCO} , IRM, and ERM to estimate the causal coefficients.
-To generate data from different environments, we set the parameter $\gamma^e$ in \gls{SEM}s by $\gamma^e \in \{0.5, 2.0\}$; as required, the DGPs leave the causal effect invariant.
+We generate data from five different graphs in \Cref{fig:dags} with \gls{SEM}s in \Cref{tab:sems}.
+In cases 1 to 5, variables $x_3$, $x_4$, $x_4$, $x_4$, $x_2$ are spuriously associated with the outcome, respectively.
+The mapping from the causes to the outcome is linear with additive noise.
+We specify $x_1$ as a known exogenous variable (for the use of the method in \Cref{alg:coco}) and run \gls{CoCO}, IRM, and ERM to estimate the causal coefficients.
+To generate data from different environments, we set the parameter $\gamma^e$ in \gls{SEM}s of \Cref{tab:sems} with environment-specific parameters $m_1^e, m_2^e \sim \text{Unif}(0,1)$, $m^e \sim \text{Unif}(1,2)$.
+We generate two environments with $\gamma^e \in \{0.5, 2.0\}$, each environment with 10,000 data points.
+As required, the DGPs leave the causal coefficient invariant.